Biden weighs reviving Trump-era immigration restrictions, officials say

 U.S. border authorities made 2.2 million migrant arrests at the border in the fiscal year 2022 ending on Sept.
 30, although many of those included repeat crossers.

-Another U.S. official said the Biden administration is also considering other Trump-era deterrents that include having Border Patrol agents conduct accelerated asylum screenings.
+Another U.S. official said the Biden administration has discussed other Trump-era deterrents that include accelerated asylum screenings for migrants in Border Patrol custody.

-Another possibility was to increase a practice known as "metering," which limits the number of migrants who can approach a port of entry to seek asylum, this official said.
+Another possibility under consideration was to increase a practice known as "metering," which limits the number of migrants who can approach a port of entry to seek asylum, this official said.

 Biden, a Democrat, defeated Trump, a Republican, in a 2020 presidential election promising to undo his predecessor's hardline immigration policies and "reassert America's commitment to asylum-seekers and refugees."